Courtesy of Yeti

 Whether you’re looking for something lightweight or with a built-in filter, there’s a water bottle for your type of travels on this list.

-With features ranging from built-in filtration to enviable good looks, these reusable water bottles make it easy to stay hydrated when you’re on the go.
+With features ranging from built-in filtration to enviable good looks, these reusable water bottles make it easy to ditch single-use plastic water bottles and stay hydrated when you’re on the go.

 Article continues below advertisement

 No matter where we travel, we never leave home without a reusable water bottle.
 And since every year brings new technological advances that help keep our beverages colder and hotter, our bottles lighter, and our water cleaner, there’s always a new one for us to try out.
 After extensive, hands-on testing of some of the newest bottles on the market, we’ve found the 10 best—including a few time-tested favorites—for just about any water-related travel need.
 These are the best water bottles for travel:

 Buy Now: $50, yeti.com

 The 36-ounce Yeti Rambler looks impressively beefy: Its very appearance promises to preserve your drink’s original temperature no matter what—and the Rambler makes good.
 Want to go backpacking for a few days and find an ice-studded bottle of lemonade when you return to your car?
 This is your vessel.
 We’ve successfully transported ice cream in this bottle (after chilling it with cold water).